newt0/gatsbybootcamp-transcription/5.Creating Gatsby Page Layouts/chapter5.md

 Now we're going to focus on `layouts.js` and `index.js`.
 If we can get the layout to work here, it'll be really easy to add it to the other three pages.
 So to start, let's create the basic structure of the layout component right here.
-We're going to start by importing `React` from React.
+We're going to start by importing `React` from `React`.
 Then we'll set up the layout constant right here.
 It's a functional component where we return some `JSX` and I'll start off with a single root.
 `<div>`.
 Now down below will go ahead and export this component.
-So that's going to be export default layout and we're done.
+So that's going to be  `export default` layout and we're done.
 Well, we're done for now.
 Let's actually try to use this over in `index.js` and see what happens.
 So here's the big picture goal.